 4. When will I be notified of my room assignment and roommate?

-Fall room assignments can be found on my.uwf.edu on the Housing Application page.
+Room assignments and roommate information can be found on my.uwf.edu on the Housing Contracts and Services page.
 Students will also receive a postcard or email mid-summer as assignments are finalized.

 5. May I select my roommate?